 People are Horrible

 Secondly, people don’t listen to each other anymore.
-Rather each party sits impatiently waiting to talk or just cuts the talker off mid-sentence to interject their own random musings.
-Nowadays it feels like people are talking at you rather than with you.
+Rather each party sits impatiently waiting to talk, or just cuts the talker off mid-sentence to interject their own random musings.
+Nowadays it feels like people are talking at you more than with you.
 Worse yet, if you are engaged in a meaningful discussion with someone, it’s now totally acceptable to pull out your phone start poking at it while the other person is still talking.

 I first observed these various disorders popping up around 2007-2008, which just happened to coincide with the popularization of various technologies such as social media and the wide-spread use of the smart phone.
 But perhaps the worst effects are the result of a continually evolving western business model.
 Let me explain.

 Forty-five years ago Robert Pirsig, author of the infamous book Zen in the Art of Motorcycle Maintenance, predicted the gradual elimination of quality from every aspect of our lives.
 The primary motivation for this was the ever-evolving western business model, in which quality is systematically eradicated from every aspect of production, usually over a long-period of time.
 Basically if something or someone can’t be quantified, it is eventually discarded.

 Just as quality is being phased out of tangible products (think cheap, Chinese-made products), it is also being phased out of interpersonal relationships.
 Example: Upon initial employment at the average corporation, you are led to believe you are a valued as an asset to the company.
 But over time, the hierarchy attempts to pry more and more of your life’s energy from you, often at the threat of discard.
 Inevitably you see your role as a mere cog in a giant machine which doesn’t value you.
 Worse yet, this devaluing of the individual spills over into our many personal relationships with other humans beings.
 As a result, we begin treating each like objects.